oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 The **OCI Cloud Shell** is accessible through the Oracle Cloud GUI, and has a number of elements set up out of the box, like the Oracle Cloud Command Line Interface, and it also has quite some useful command-line tools pre-installed, like git, docker, kubectl, helm and more.

-To access the OCI Cloud Shell, you can use the native browser on your laptop (no need for using the Linux desktop anymore).
+To access the OCI Cloud Shell, you can use the native browser on your laptop (you don't need to use the Linux desktop VM anymore).

 - Login to your Oracle Cloud Console